U.S. exporters wary of short-term Ex-Im extension

 Hochberg has pushed back against criticism from conservative lawmakers who would like to close the bank, and has waged an information campaign to spread the word about how Ex-Im helps U.S. businesses.

-The leaders of some companies that receive credit from the bank were in Washington this week to urge a long-term reauthorization of Ex-Im’s charter.
+The leaders of some companies that receive credit from the bank were in Washington this week to urge a long-term reauthorisation of Ex-Im’s charter.

 Applied Machinery, a Texas-based manufacturer of land-based drilling rigs, relies on Ex-Im guarantees to get private-sector lenders on board for projects in places such as Nigeria, Tunisia and Egypt, Chief Executive Officer James McDevitt said.